PradeepAnde/_PayJS2Docs/modules/README-node.md

 `@payjs/node/auth/encryption`

-*The encryption module is create authKeys for the PaymentsJS API.*
+*The encryption module creates authKeys for the PaymentsJS API.*

 <a name="encrypt"></a>
 ## .encrypt()